Staplehurst School

 As per the recommendations of the Model Music Curriculum (March 2021), pupils in Key Stage 2 have the opportunity to play recorders and ukuleles, for two complete terms, through whole- class ensemble teaching.

 We liaise closely with our local music hub, Kent Music, who have recently been successful in their bid to become the Lead organisation for the new Kent and Medway Music Hub.
-We have been working on our Skills Progression and Musical Vocabulary document over the last academic year through their bespoke support offer.
-They also provided CPD for our staff last year, as did our Music Specialist Teacher.
+We have been working on our Second Order Progression Plan over the last academic year through their bespoke support offer.
+They also provided CPD for our staff 2 years ago, as did our Music Specialist Teacher.

 We have been selected to be a Music Mark School for three years running and are proud of the achievement.
 They have recognised the value that we place on music and of that we are immensely proud.